ProbablyBread/CIS-L1-Debian13-Playbook/README.md

 - Explanations and appropriate values for each option is in each of the .yaml files for easy reference.

 ## Using This Playbook
+- Clone this repository to your local machine or Ansible control node and configure the inventory as necessary.
+- Make any necessary changes to ansible.cfg to fit your environment.
-- Once you have the options configured, the playbook by default runs against the localhost without an inventory file supplied.
+- Once you have the options configured, the playbook by default runs against all hosts in the inventory file supplied as well as the localhost.
+Make any required adjustments as necessary before using.
 - Tags are provided for each major section (e.g. entirety of 1.1 or 2.2 etc) if only specific sections are to be applied.
 - Tags for individual sub-sections (e.g. 1.1.1 etc) are not supplied.